Have you ever tried to clean burnt cheese off of a soup bowl? It’s not easy.

 This list tells me in the simplest terms what most dishwashers do.
 What’s more challenging is to paint a picture of this experience that helps the next employer to understand a candidate’s full potential.
 Here is the same dishwasher, presented in a slightly different way:

 - Implemented Board of Health safety standards by washing cookware, dishes, and equipment within state issued temperature guidelines

 - Organized and stored kitchen equipment to maximize safety and efficiency

 - Prevented injuries and illnesses by maintaining kitchen cleanliness

 This list tells a story about the person’s capabilities.
 From these descriptions, I know that this candidate understands the “big picture” purpose for doing things a certain way, looks for opportunities to create efficiencies, and understands that their work can have an effect on the experiences of others.
 These are all marketable skills that tell me that this candidate thinks critically and creatively about work.

 Skill translation experts are available right here at Puget Sound!
 Career and Employment Services can help you get started on constructing a resume and cover letter that translate your part-time skills into marketable experience.
-Stop by Howarth Hall 101 to make an appointment with a career advisor or drop in with your resume or cover letter for a 15-minute consultation between 2:00 and 4:00 p.m.
-Monday-Friday.
+We’re here for you!

 © 2010 Career and Employment Services, University of Puget Sound